 Enter the latest revolution that has changed the detailing landscape over the past several years – the foam cannon.

 The problem, though, is that while the concept is simple, it’s really difficult to find the perfect soap chemistry that produces those results.
-Ever since this idea came about, the market has been saturated with products from different brands that all seek to do this with varying degrees of success.
+Ever since this idea came about, the market has been saturated with products from different brands that all seek to do this with varying degrees of success, check at these guys to know the best cars in the market.

 Some products are too weak and run off the paint too quickly to remove all of the dirt.
 In this case these products do work well as a prewash that removes surface dirt, but still require a hand wash to get it all off.